dgamboa/writing-stage/wallet-tutorial-text.md

 Finally, before we can refresh our account's balance automatically, we need a way to make sure the blockchain ledger has been updated with our airdropped funds before we call `refreshBalance`.
 As with any database-type operations, blockchain state changes are asynchronous.
 In fact, given the decentralized nature of most blockchain protocols, some updates [can take a while](https://twitter.com/CryptoKitties/status/937444644740198400?s=20).

-> Consider Picture: CryptoKitties

 With that in mind, we need to wait for the airdrop to be confirmed before refreshing the balance.
-Searching the docs once again, we can see that our Connection class includes a confirmTransaction method that takes in a confirmation `signature` and `commitment`, and returns a `promise` that resolves once the transaction is confirmed by the network.
+Searching the docs once again, we can see that our `Connection` class includes a `confirmTransaction` method that takes in a confirmation `signature` and `commitment`, and returns a `promise` that resolves once the transaction is confirmed by the network.

 ```javascript
 await connection.confirmTransaction(confirmation, "confirmed");